todd/todd.github.com/_posts/2012-05-02-using-python-tesseract-on-os-x-lion.md

 category:
 tags: [os x, tesseract, python, python-tesseract]
 ---
-So I started a [new job](http://www.gopago.com) on Monday and have been interested in getting up and running with optical character recognition (OCR) libraries.
-[Tesseract]() seems to be the de facto "go-to" software for OCR and I wanted to get up and running with it and some [Python bindings]().
+So I started a [new job](http://www.gopago.com) on Monday and have been interested in getting up and running with optical character recognition (OCR) libraries as a little side-project related to my new duties.
+[Tesseract](http://code.google.com/p/tesseract-ocr/) seems to be the de facto "go-to" software for OCR and I wanted to get up and running with it and some [Python bindings](http://code.google.com/p/python-tesseract/).
 As I found out, this is actually easier said than done and requires a very minor hack that I haven't found documented anywhere on the web.

-Before we begin, note that I installed Tesseract and its dependencies with [Homebrew]().
+Before we begin, note that I installed Tesseract and its dependencies with [Homebrew](http://mxcl.github.com/homebrew/).
 These instructions may work for MacPorts installs, but I haven't tested that - your mileage may vary.

 Installing Tesseract (and its dependencies) was as simple as cracking open terminal and running `brew install tesseract`.
 You'll also want to make sure you have Swig installed - if you don't, run `brew install swig`.
-Next I had to get a python-tesseract [tarball]() to build.
+Next I had to get a python-tesseract [tarball](http://code.google.com/p/python-tesseract/downloads/detail?name=python-tesseract_0.7.orig.tar.gz&can=2&q=) to build.
 I'm a big fan of `virtualenv` and I use it for basically every little thing I do with Python - I set up a new one with `virtualenv tesseract_test`.
 I ran `source bin/activate` in my new virtualenv and then untarred the python-tesseract archive.
-Then I ran, as suggested by the [build docs](), `python setup.py build` and was greeted with this piece of wonderful news:
+Then I ran, as suggested by the [build docs](http://code.google.com/p/python-tesseract/wiki/HowToCompilePythonTesseract), `python setup.py clean` followed by `python setup.py build` and was greeted with this piece of wonderful news:

 	include path=/opt/local/include
 	Current Version : 0.7